kelu124/us_rf_processing/README.md

 ## probeX

-#### Image from a wirephantom using a ATL3 probe with older modules.
+#### Image from a wirephantom using a ATL3 probe with older modules..
+Probe: retroATL3.
+Fsampling: 10MHz.

 [Link to data](data/probeX.npusz.npz)